hskang9/substrate-subscription-service/README.md

 # Substrate-Alarm-Clock

-Ethereum-alarm-clock in substrate runtime.
+Subscription service in runtime.

+## Future plans
+- integrate this with parity ink!. need to look how it works though.

+It may be like EAC.
 Vitalik says it is valuable [here](https://chronologic.network/).

 [![Chronologic](http://img.youtube.com/vi/SSJUIHrkWhY/0.jpg)](https://www.youtube.com/watch?v=SSJUIHrkWhY "Audi R8")

-## Future plans
-- integrate this with parity ink!. need to look how it works though.

 Difference from EAC is that we count time as block, assuming a block is generally finalized in 6 seconds.